Skip to content

 1. Go to Tags.

-4. Choose the data source and attribute to fetch values from.
+4. Choose the asset type and data source to fetch values from.

 Example: